SOLV-Code/Open-Source-Env-Cov-PacSalmon/DATA/NOAA_OceanConditionsIndex/README.md

 ### Status of Data Set

 The time series used in the index are available for [download](https://www.fisheries.noaa.gov/west-coast/science-data/ocean-conditions-indicators-trends) as an xls file.
 However, the individual ranks assigned to each value, and the aggregate index based on each year's rank of the mean rank across variables is not included.
+An R script to reproduce the rank calculations is started [here](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/blob/main/CODE/NOAA_OceanConditionsIndex/1_OceanCondIdx_CalculateRanks.R) and explores some alternative versions (see below)

 Variable descriptions are available online for [large-scale climate and atmospheric indicators](https://www.fisheries.noaa.gov/west-coast/science-data/climate-and-atmospheric-indicators) and for [regional-scale physical indicators](https://www.fisheries.noaa.gov/west-coast/science-data/local-physical-indicators).